Former United Auto Workers official gets 15 months in labor corruption case

 “He betrayed his position,” Borman said from the bench.

-Federal prosecutors are continuing to investigate the misuse of company and union funds by top UAW officials at all three Detroit automakers.
+Jewell is the eighth former UAW or Fiat Chrysler official sentenced as part of the federal criminal investigation of UAW finances.
+Federal prosecutors are continuing to investigate the misuse of company and union funds at the Detroit automakers.

 Fiat Chrysler Chief Executive Mike Manley, during a meeting with reporters last week, declined to discuss whether the company is in talks with federal authorities or whether he has been interviewed by investigators.

 Federal prosecutors have said Fiat Chrysler officials conspired in the misuse of $4.5 million in training center funds.